asadhmeed2/asadNx/README.md

   * projects.
   * personal info.

-2. add futers :
+2. add features :

-  * for the future login page with validation
+  * login page with validation
-  * for the future use a higher-order component to check if the user is allowed to enter the page
+  * use a higher-order component to check if the user is allowed to enter the page

 3. every form in different component.
-4. Use Formik and validate every form using yup library
+4. Use Formik and validate every form using the Yup library

 #### `the new-react-app`
 ` We have three components:`